Massachusetts Psychology Doctorate Programs

 Boston College

 The Lynch School of Education and Human Development at Boston College is home to an APA-accredited Ph.D. in Counseling Psychology, first awarded the APA nod in 1982.
-BC also offers non-APA-accredited psychology Ph.D. degrees in a range of focus areas, including behavioral neuroscience, cognitive neuroscience, developmental psychology, quantitative and computational psychology and social psychology.
-A total of 63 graduates have completed BC’s counseling psychology doctoral program since the 2009-10 school year, and 92% have earned professional licensure.
+BC also offers non-APA-accredited psychology Ph.D. in Applied Developmental and Educational Psychology that includes a range of focus areas.
+A total of 58 graduates completed BC’s counseling psychology doctoral program between 2012 and 2022, and 91% have earned professional licensure.

 • Institution type: Private, not-for-profit